PosteruOle/randomized_greedy_algorithm/README.md

 - Petar Tešić

 # References
-Everything implemented in the randomized_greedy_algorithm.ipynb Jupyter notebook is based on the couple of time mentioned research paper that you can find on this link https://ieeexplore.ieee.org/document/5693431.
+Everything implemented in the randomized_greedy_algorithm.ipynb Jupyter notebook is based on the, already couple of times mentioned, research paper that you can find on this link https://ieeexplore.ieee.org/document/5693431.